pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curve.md

 | | Kyushu Univ. | | | BLS48 |
 {: #adoption title="Adoption of Pairing-Friendly Curves"}

-(*) There is no research result on the security evaluation, but the implementers states that they satisfy 128 bits of security.

 # Security Considerations

 This memo entirely describes the security of pairing-friendly curves, and introduces secure parameters of pairing-friendly curves.
 We give these parameters in terms of security, efficiency and global acceptance.
 The parameters for 100, 128 and 256 bits of security are introduced since the security level will different in the requirements of the pairing-based applications.